kareneth/blog/content/posts/2020-01-21-book-review-of-ruined-by-design-by-mike-monteiro.md

 > "The trick to not being stressed out about getting fired is to expect it every day.
 Work toward it.
 Be willing to say the thing that might get you fired, because if you're not, then you're holding back.
 Otherwise, you're giving the answer you think people want to hear, or the answer that you think saves your skin.
 That's not the job.
 Your job is to design things the right way, the ethical way, even if it gets you fired."

-and on p72
+and on p72 (re: importance of diverse viewpoints esp. in hiring)

-> "You will design things that fit within your own experiences." (important to diverse hirings)
+> "You will design things that fit within your own experiences."

 and on p74

-> "Why teach people to think outside the box when you can hire people outside the box." -Tea Uglow (Google Sydney)
+> "Why teach people to think outside the box when you can hire people outside the box."
+>
+> \-Tea Uglow (Google Sydney)

 and on p74